 This all stemmed from a family holiday to Thailand which we did a few years ago – we had a few days of busy busy and then a few days lounging on an island and it was perfect.
+Checking out the best villas Thailand helped us make our decision on where to go and what to do, it really is a stunning and culturally beautiful place to go to.
 So we all got researching into Malaysian Islands and well.. there’s not that many off the main peninsula, but the best ones are off the Eastern Coast.

 So we all jumped in two taxis from KL and did the long haul across the island – 5 hours in total through mainly rainforest to literally the other side of the peninsula.
 We were dropped off in a little town in Mersing where we killed some time waiting for a ferry by admiring a bunch of the cutest local kittens.
 We then jumped on a ferry to Tioman Island for 2 hours before then being whisked off in a jet boat for a further 20 minutes.

 What I’m trying to get across is just how IN THE MIDDLE OF NO WHERE Tioman island is.
 Like literally if you wanted to get there from London we are talking 24+ hours of travel.
 But, oh my, it was worth it when we got there!

 Tioman island itself is still covered almost completely by lush forests.
 There are a few resorts dotted around the coast but they are literally next to the sea.
 There are no roads and if you want to get anywhere then getting in a boat really is your best option.